-Even though our sport is healthy, but the damage inflicted by a squash ball traveling at such speeds is high and very serious; hence Squash goggles have some great design features and functions to keep you safe during a game.
+Even though our sport is healthy, the damage inflicted by a squash ball traveling at such speeds is high and very serious; hence Squash goggles have some great design features and functions to keep you safe during a game.

 Stylish designs from great manufacturers

 When deciding on what squash goggles to buy, look and see if the lenses are shatterproof, and if they offer anti-fog properties.
-However, anti-fog sprays are available as a low cost alternative.
+However, anti-fog sprays are available as a low-cost alternative.

 You should ensure that the size of the goggles would fit comfortably on your head, whether you play Squash for fun or competitively it that there are goggles that come in junior sizes, even available for the younger Squash athlete and seniors too.

-Different squash goggles have different designs, for instance, some will tie around the back of the head for a secure fit, and others held in place like a regular pair of glasses.
+Different squash goggles have different designs, for instance, some will tie around the back of the head for a secure fit, and others are held in place like a regular pair of glasses.
 It is important to remember that if you already wear prescription glasses, you can have goggles made specifically for your visionary needs.

 A great feature to think about for a pair of prospective would be that the lenses are scratch resistant.
 Remember Squash is a physical sport and there are times when your goggles are going to receive bumps and scratches.

-According to Racket Sports World highlighted some of the best Squash goggles on the market:
+Racket Sports World highlighted some of the best Squash goggles on the market:

-- Ektelon Strobe Eyewear: this goggle is made entirely from a single piece and goggles are considered one of the best in the market of squash goggles.
-Not only does it offer great comfort and excellent clear vision for Squash players, but the lenses is made to be scratch and condensation resistant.
+- Ektelon Strobe Eyewear: this goggle is made entirely from a single piece and goggles are considered one of the best in the market squash goggles.
+Not only does it offer great comfort and excellent clear vision for Squash players, but the lenses are made to be scratch and condensation resistant.